Nitemare 3D: Gameplay

-Rather than the fast-paced action of Wolfenstein 3D, Nitemare 3D has a slightly slower, more puzzle-oriented style of gameplay.
-The four weapons (plasma gun, magic wand, pistol, and auto-repeat plasma gun) have different usages—for example, magic blasts are especially useful against magical creatures such as witches, whereas robots are practically immune to them.
-Meanwhile, vampires take heavy damage from silver bullets, while shrugging off the effects of the plasma gun.
-Each level in the game has numerous secret panels, some of which were purely for bonuses, but others are essential to completing the level.
-To make this task easier, the player can collect magic eyes, which enable the player to activate a mini-map in the game's HUD and give hints as to the locations of panels, and crystal balls for displaying the location of enemies.
+Nitemare 3D's gameplay is puzzle-oriented.
+The four weapons (plasma gun, magic wand, pistol, and auto-repeat plasma gun) have different usages—for example, magic blasts are especially useful against magical creatures such as witches, whereas robots are strong against them.
+Meanwhile, vampires take heavy damage from silver bullets, but are strong against plasma gun.
+Each level in the game has numerous secret panels, some of which are for bonuses, but others are essential to completing the level.
+To make tasks easier, the player can collect magic eyes, which enable the player to activate a mini-map in the game's HUD and give hints as to the locations of panels, and crystal balls for displaying the location of enemies.

-In a similar vein to id Software's Wolfenstein 3D and Doom, the player character's face is shown on the status bar and acts as a visual reflection of the player's health, although instead of becoming bloodier, the skin wears away, leaving a skull when near death, and a darkened skull when dead, perhaps intentionally similar to the children's game show, Knightmare; It is also similar to the early Catacomb 3-D games.
+In a similar vein to id Software's Wolfenstein 3D and Doom, the player character's face is shown on the status bar and acts as a visual reflection of the player's health.
+It is also similar to the early Catacomb 3-D games.